Generating function for projected entangled-pair states: Introduction

-With numerous efforts in the last twenty years, projected entangled-pair states (PEPS) have now become one of the cornerstones for studying 2D quantum many-body systems~\cite{Verstraete2004}.
-Along with the better understanding of its mathematical structure and improved numerical recipes, PEPS has been shown to capture ground states of many important classes of two-dimensional phases of matter, including non-chiral topological states~\cite{Schuch2010, Williamson2016, Francuz2020, Iqbal2021}, ordered quantum magnets \cite{Corboz2011, Corboz2013a, Corboz2013b, Corboz2014b, Hasik2021, Tu2022, Tu2023}, (chiral) quantum spin liquids~\cite{Schuch2012, Lee2019, Chen2018, Chen2020, Hasik2022b, Xu2023}, and various phases in fermionic systems~\cite{Corboz2014, Zheng2017, Ponsioen2019, Mortier2022, Ponsioen2023a}.
-Beyond ground state properties, the PEPS toolbox has been extended to capture excited states~\cite{Vanderstraeten2015, Vanderstraeten2019a, Ponsioen2020, Ponsioen2022, Chi2022}, time evolution \cite{Kshetrimayum2017, Czarnik2019b, Dziarmaga2021, McKeever2021, Dziarmaga2022, Lin2022} and finite temperature properties \cite{Czarnik2012, Czarnik2019, Kshetrimayum2019, Poilblanc2021, Jimenez2021, Sinha2022, Vanhecke2023}.
-Compared to ground state search with PEPS, which has become almost mature, the latter developments are still quickly evolving.
-It is therefore natural and promising to further develop theoretical tools to extend the success for ground states to excitations of 2D systems with PEPS.
+Over the past twenty years, projected entangled-pair states (PEPS) have become one of the cornerstones in the study of 2D quantum many-body systems~\cite{Verstraete2004}.
+Along with a deeper understanding of its mathematical structure and improved numerical recipes, PEPS has been demonstrated to capture the ground states of many classes of two-dimensional phases of matter.
+These include non-chiral topological states ~\cite{Schuch2010, Williamson2016, Francuz2020, Iqbal2021}, ordered quantum magnets \cite{Corboz2011, Corboz2013a, Corboz2013b, Corboz2014b, Hasik2021, Tu2022, Tu2023}, (chiral) quantum spin liquids~\cite{Schuch2012, Lee2019, Chen2018, Chen2020, Hasik2022b, Xu2023}, and various phases in fermionic systems~\cite{Corboz2014, Zheng2017, Ponsioen2019, Mortier2022, Ponsioen2023a}.
+Beyond ground state properties, the PEPS toolbox has been expanded to study excited states~\cite{Vanderstraeten2015, Vanderstraeten2019a, Ponsioen2020, Ponsioen2022, Chi2022}, time evolution \cite{Kshetrimayum2017, Czarnik2019b, Dziarmaga2021, McKeever2021, Dziarmaga2022, Lin2022} and finite temperature properties \cite{Czarnik2012, Czarnik2019, Kshetrimayum2019, Poilblanc2021, Jimenez2021, Sinha2022, Vanhecke2023}.
+Although PEPS-based ground state exploration has reached a level of maturity, research into excited states continues to be a vibrant area of development.
+Therefore, it is both natural and promising to refine theoretical tools further, leveraging the success with ground states to explore the excitations in 2D systems using PEPS.